uschi2000/sls-spec/layout-specification.md

 # Service Layout Specification

-The Service Layout Specification Version 2 (SLS) describes how a product should be arranged and packaged so that deployment infrastructure can use it to create and manage service instances.
+The Service Layout Specification (SLS) describes how a product should be arranged and packaged so that deployment infrastructure can use it to create and manage service instances.
 It includes a **required** service layout and package layout, along with **optional** extensions that enable additional deployment infrastructure functionality.